mauricioabreu/sre-hands-on/README.md

 First, we will focus on learning some basic aspects of SRE.
 Then, we will learn to collect SLI (Service Level Indicators) and define SLOs (Service Level Objectives).

+If you wish to learn more about the teory behind SRE I recommend you to read the [SRE Workbook from Google](https://sre.google/workbook/table-of-contents/)

 ## Performance

 Observing how a system performs is not something new, but it changed drastically over the years.